Common Herbal Remedies for Dogs

 10. Dandelion Root – Supports liver and kidney function.

-1. Mobility – Assisting with joint comfort and stiffness.
+1. Mobility – Helping maintain joint comfort.

 Dangers of Herbal Remedies for Dogs and How to Avoid Them